mpokorny/vysmaw/README.md

 compiled with the (gcc) "-fno-short-enums" flag.
 This advice applies to C, C++ and Cython applications.

+### Running a client application

+Efficient access to InfiniBand resources by vysmaw requires a large amount of "locked" memory.
+However, many systems are configured to severely limit the amount of locked memory available to user processes.
+While this limit may be increased by using the `ulimit -l` command, there is often a hard limit on this value that cannot be overridden by most users.
+A failure to access the required amount of locked memory oftentimes appears as a failure to start an application, with InfiniBand-related warning messages referring to "rdma" or "cq" (the exact messages being dependent upon application error handling).

 ## Usage

 Every client that initializes the library receives upon return from the